mr-quinn33/Gakumas-PMX-Export/README.md

 ## FAQ
 1. Q: How to add hair highlight texture?

    A: Go to "/Texture2D" and look for the image that ends with "_hir_sph.png" for the model of your choice, copy and paste the "m_hir" hair material, then hook up the reference and save it.

+2. Q: How to update the props texture, such as glasses?

+   A: Go to "/Texture2D" and search for "prp", choose the image that ends with "_prp_sph.png", replace the original texture path then save it.

 ## Credits
 - Asset decryption https://github.com/nijinekoyo/Gakuen-idolmaster-ab-decrypt